amaanansari/DSA2/README.md

 - **Engagement Metrics**: Engagement data is normalized using historical engagement from Social Blade.
 - **Fake News Classification**: Llama3.1-70b-instruct is used with Wikipedia passage retrieval to verify article claims.
 The classification pipeline leverages the ColBERT model to fetch relevant Wikipedia abstracts to improve accuracy.

-## Results
-Results are visualized as box plots demonstrating the relationship between engagement, sentiment, and political bias.
-These findings reveal that misinformation can drive higher variance in engagement, with outliers being responsible for spikes in interaction.

 ## Contributions
 Contributors: Amaan Ansari, Christopher Rau, Ria Doshi

-## Acknowledgments
-Special thanks to AllSides, Kaggle, and Social Blade for providing data sources and tools.

-For further inquiries, please contact the project contributors or open an issue in the repository.